OscarSLopez09/Serverless-Testing-Part1/README.md

 * Change directory -  cd NewsAPIReader
 * Check the directory - ls
-* Create the lambda file using python - nano lambda_function.py Once the editor is open I paste the code to it
+* Create the lambda file using python - nano lambda_function.py
+* Once the editor is open I paste the code to it
-Verify that the file was created - ls -lthr
+* Verify that the file was created - ls -lthr
-Decided to install the requests external dependencies on the file - pip install requests -t * Zip all the files to uploaded to AWS Lambda - zip -r lambda.zip *
+* Install the requests external dependencies on the file - pip install requests -t *
+* Zip all the files to uploaded to AWS Lambda - zip -r lambda.zip *